opensoldat/polyworks/READ THIS/checklists.md

 * Set version number in vb6 project
 * Save vb6 project
-* Open "OpenSoldat PolyWorks.exe" in resource editor and replace the icon with "pwnew.ico"
+* Open "OpenSoldat PolyWorks.exe" in resource editor and replace the icon with "pw.ico"
 * Set version number in readme
 * Set update date in readme
 * Add changes to readme